 In Florida, for many fathers this court process of being declared the father starts in administrative court during child support proceedings.
 The father can at any time declare his paternity in the process but if the father contests his paternity within 20 days of receipt of notice, the father automatically goes out of the administrative court and goes to circuit court.
 Circuit Court will then take testimony to determine who the father is but usually orders a DNA test.

 The jurisdiction of a paternity case will be in Naples, Florida if the child lives in Collier County, Florida.

 Subsequent to establishing paternity, the father can then petition the court to give the child his last name.

 Establishing that you are not the father is a completely different matter which I addressed in this article.

 If you’re a father, do your child a favor and establish that you are the father.
 It is the first step in the process of having a normal, healthy father-child relationship.
-Contact my Naples, Florida office to learn how to get started.
+Contact my Naples, Florida family law office to learn how to get started.